muratko357/Portfolio/README.md

 _Tools: Python, numpy, pandas, matplotlib, seaborn_

 I analyzed Uber pickup data from April 2014 in New York using data visualization and crosstabulation techniques.
-The analysis provides insights for business and drivers based on the geographic location and timing of the calls.<br/>
+The analysis provides insights for business and drivers based on the geographic location and timing of the calls.

 ### **[Superstore Dataset Analysis: Sales, Profits, and Shipment](https://public.tableau.com/profile/murat.kocak#!/)**